Look deep into DNA

 Create an experiment

-Let’s see how we can build an equivalent model in the Platform.
-Navigate to the Modeling view, click New experiment.
+Let’s see how we can build an equivalent model on the platform.
 Name the experiment in the Experiment wizard, make sure the correct dataset, dataset version, training and validation subsets are selected.
 Since we only have one version of the dataset, this seems a bit redundant now, but in many projects that have been going on for a while, it has been useful to be able to switch between different dataset versions and subsets here.

 Click Create blank experiment.
 Now we get an empty canvas on which to design the model.